COVID-19 Travel FAQs

 Both terminals are open and we welcome you to come on inside (masks are required).
-Or, while you're waiting to depart, you're welcome to exit your vehicle to stretch or walk around a bit.
+Or, while you're waiting to depart, you're welcome to simply get out of your vehicle to stretch or walk around a bit.
 If you do so, please note that masks are required, and please remember to maintain 6' of social distance.

 On the Vessel